Key takeaways

 Insurance concierge services to help navigate tirzepatide coverage

 (Note: Ro offers Zepbound, but not Mounjaro.
-Ro does not prescribe Zepbound vials at this time.)
+Ro prescribes Zepbound pens as well as vials.)

 No matter which option you choose, it’s important to remember that Zepbound, Mounjaro, and compounded tirzepatide work best in tandem with diet and exercise.
 Plus, the two brand-name prescriptions are FDA-approved for different medical needs.